Prayer vigil planned for stricken rapper DMX

-WHITE PLAINS, N.Y.
-(AP) — A prayer vigil was planned for Monday outside the suburban New York hospital where rapper DMX remained on life support Sunday following a heart attack.
+WHITE PLAINS, N.Y. — A prayer vigil was planned for Monday outside the suburban New York hospital where rapper DMX remained on life support Sunday after a heart attack.

 The family of the rapper said in an email Sunday that the vigil will be held outside White Plains Hospital at 5 p.m.